Geometry Utilities (mathutils.geometry)

 vert_coords (Sequence[

-faces (Sequence[Sequence[int]]) – Faces, each sublist is a face, as indices in vert_coords (CCW oriented)
+vert_coordsfaces (Sequence[Sequence[int]]) – Faces, each sublist is a face, as indices in

 epsilon (float) – For nearness tests; should not be zero